MatthiasGibis/2D-Grid-Reachability-Check/README.md

 What matters most is the distance between start and target and the layout of obstacles.
 Thus, even on grids as large as 2^60 x 2^60, similar performance speeds could theoretically be achieved.

+## Theoretical Significance
+This represents the first known **constant space** solution to grid reachability, potentially concluding decades of incremental optimization research in this field.

 ## Benchmarking

 You can benchmark the performance of this algorithm using the iOS app **mgSearch**,